MaxEvil47/Simple-Web-System/README.md

  Simple Web System, created with HTML, PHP and SQL to recolect and store data obtained via forms in a database.

- This web system was created as the final project for college, researching as to why most if not all web systems are private, as well as studying its development and functionality as a single student/dev.
+ This web system was created as the final project for college, researching as to why most if not all web systems are private, as well as studying its development and functionality as a single student/dev, trying to make an open source simple web system.

 Be aware, all the code is written IN SPANISH, since I'm a Chilean student, but that may change eventually.